psrenergy/ncp-release-notes/docs/home.md

 * Added import/export data from/to CSV functionality to the Inflows chronological data screen.
 * Added import/export data from/to CSV functionality to the System Demand chronological data screen.
 * Added import/export data from/to CSV functionality to the Fuel Price chronological data screen.
-* New output results file: marginal cost per circuit.
+* New output results file:
+** Marginal cost per circuit.
 * NCP's mathematical model is now taking into consideration the Reservoir's Controllable Spill flag of the Hydro configuration data screen.
 * NCP's mathematical model is now taking into consideration the Reservoir's Evaporation Coefficients of the Hydro configuration data screen.